Skip to main content

 Introduction

-Florida adds its own layer of complexity — mandatory seller disclosure forms, a subtropical climate that accelerates visible wear, and strict HVHZ (High-Velocity Hurricane Zone) building codes in Miami-Dade and Broward that buyers and inspectors know to scrutinize.
-This guide covers every step of the FSBO process in Florida, from listing platforms to closing table, so you can decide whether the savings justify the effort — or whether a direct cash offer from a buyer like Cash Buyers Network is a faster, cleaner path to the same finish line.
+This guide covers every step of how to sell house without realtor in Florida — from listing platforms to closing — so you can decide whether the savings justify the effort, or whether a direct cash offer from Cash Buyers Network is a faster, cleaner path to the same finish line.

-5–3%) is still a live negotiation in the post-NAR-settlement landscape.
+Florida sellers who sell house without realtor avoid the listing agent's 2.5–3% commission, but the buyer's agent commission (another 2.5–3%) is still a live negotiation in the post-NAR-settlement landscape.
 On a $350,000 home, skipping your listing agent saves roughly $10,500.
-That number shrinks fast once you add a flat-fee MLS listing service ($300–$800), a real estate attorney for contract review ($500–$1,500), a professional home appraisal ($400–$600), high-quality photography ($200–$400), and any seller concessions you grant because you lacked an agent to push back.
+That number shrinks fast once you add a flat-fee MLS listing ($300–$800), a real estate attorney for contract review ($500–$1,500), a professional appraisal ($400–$600), photography ($200–$400), and seller concessions.

-70 per $100 of sale price — a $2,450 line item on that same $350,000 sale.
-5–2% of sale price before you negotiate a single dollar of buyer concessions.
+Florida also requires documentary stamp taxes on the deed at $0.70 per $100 of sale price — a $2,450 line item on a $350,000 sale.
+Add owner's title insurance, which Florida custom assigns to the seller in most counties, and your out-of-pocket closing costs run 1.5–2% of sale price before you negotiate a single dollar of buyer concessions.

 The Real Commission Math